junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 Possible medical explanations for susto:

-1. In many people, susto is a state of fear or hysteria, perhaps caused by the ‘power of belief’ (see p.
-4).
+1. In many people, susto is a state of fear or hysteria, perhaps caused by the ‘power of belief’ (see [page 4](#page-4)).
 For example, a woman who is afraid someone will hex her becomes nervous and does not eat or sleep well.
 She begins to grow weak and lose weight.
 She takes this as a sign she has been hexed, so she becomes still more nervous and frightened.
 Her susto gets worse and worse.

 2. In babies or small children, susto is usually very different.
 Bad dreams may cause a child to cry out in his sleep or wake up frightened.
 High fevers from any illness can cause very strange speech and behavior (delirium).
-A child that often looks and acts worried may be malnourished (p.
-112).
+A child that often looks and acts worried may be malnourished ([page 112](#page-112)).
 Sometimes early signs of tetanus
-(p.
-182) or meningitis (p.
-185) are also called susto.
+([page 182](#page-182)) or meningitis ([page 185](#page-185)) are also called susto.

 Treatment: